Category: State Tax Questions

 TaxSlayer offers a variety of options to make payments to the IRS and state(s) when a balance is due.

 When your accepted return(s) shows a balance due, TaxSlayer provides a payment voucher as part of the accepted PDF of the Federal and/or state return.
 The payment voucher should be included with the check for the amount owed when you mail in your payment.
 Generally, the mailing address will be listed on the voucher.
-If a mailing address is unavailable, please contact TaxSlayer Customer Support at support@TaxSlayer for assistance.
+If a mailing address is unavailable, please contact TaxSlayer Customer Support at support@TaxSlayer.com for assistance or you can click the "Contact Us" tab above.

 You can print out the payment voucher from within the account.
 Log in to your account and click the printer icon on the Welcome screen next to the "Accepted" status of the Federal and/or state return.
 From this screen, you will be able to view, print, or save a copy of the PDF.
 The payment vouchers are generally found near the end of each return.
 You are not required to include your entire return when mailing in your payment as your return(s) was previously accepted via e-file.